shareresearchteam/SAMI-Robot-Tic-Tac-Toe/Documentation/Robot-Assembly.md

 <img src="res/CompleteRightLeg_Side.jpeg"  width="50%"/>
 <img src="res/CompleteRightLeg_Back.jpeg"  width="50%"/>
+*Note that the cable path is incorrect in this figure, you should use the JST connection on the other side of the motor that will keep the JST cable from being pinched from ankle movement.*

 ### Hips
 Finally, we reach the end of the Lower Body Assembly.
 The hips will require: